decatur/NuCompRes/Readme.md

 MATLAB® and MATLAB Compiler™ are trademarks or registered trademarks of The MathWorks, Inc.

 The American option pricer is taken from [NineWays to Implement the Binomial Method for Option Valuation in MATLAB](http://epubs.siam.org/doi/pdf/10.1137/S0036144501393266)

+# License
+NuCompRes is licensed under the MIT license.